pamellahani/sar/docs/design/messages/design_documentation.md

 #### **Recap of Interaction Sequence**

-Both client and server `Task` instances are initialized with their respective `MessageBroker`, which is stored in the `MessageBrokerManager` for tracking and management.
+Both client and server `Task` instances are initialized with their respective `QueueBroker`, which is stored in the `QueueBrokerManager` for tracking and management.
 The client uses the `connect(String name, int port)` method of `QueueBroker` to initiate a connection to the server.
 This method is blocking, waiting for the server to accept the connection.
 The server listens using the `accept(int port)` method, which is also blocking, and establishes a connection when the client’s request arrives.
 The client sends a message through the **RequestQueue** using the `send()` method, and the server retrieves the message using the `receive()` method.
 After processing the message, the server sends a response through the **ResponseQueue**, which the client retrieves using the `receive()` method.
 For further details, the interaction sequence is as follows:
    - Request Phase: